Client: Australian Government Department of Foreign Affairs and Trade (DFAT)

 - Strengthening human capital for the practice of democratic governance.

-Over five years, the program made significant progress in each of its key service areas, working in 87 of the country’s 89 districts and across all 22 provinces.
-As part of the program, AECOM administered 400 grants for activities that focus on issues such as gender equality, health (including HIV and AIDS), education and disability.
+- AECOM administered over 400 grants with a total value of AUD 71 million for activities that focus on issues such as gender equality, health (including HIV and AIDS), education and disability.